BG3-Community-Library-Team/bg3-community/Information/dictionary.md

 ## U

--   UUID - universally unique identifier (UUID), a 128-bit value used in the game files to identify an object or entity.
-It is identified by its unique 36 character format.
+-   UUID - universally unique identifier, a 128-bit value used in the game files to identify an object or entity by its unique 36 character format.
 Example: 000cfc9f-b973-48e7-a5c8-f2992a47a943

 ## V

 -   Vortex - Nexusmods' Mod Manager
 -   Visual bank entry -
 -   Visual Studio Code (VSCode) - free code editor created by Microsoft.
-Commonly used in the community, it has several extensions specifically made for BG3 modding.
+Commonly used in the community, with several extensions available specifically for BG3 modding
 -   Visual Studio Codium (VSCodium) - an open source version of VSCode

 ## W